 portal accepts claims until the 30th September of the following year.
 A company applying for VAT refund must provide the proof of VAT registration in Estonia

 and also copies of the respective invoices.
 Verification of the documents might last up to 4 months, but after that the company will receive an answer regarding its request for VAT refund.

 If you need information on VAT registration of Estonian companies and the benefits of this procedure in 2021, our agents can guide you.

 Typically, all foreign traders conducting transactions in Estonia must register for VAT.
 However intra-community acquisition of goods may be tax-free and in that situation, the registered foreign trader will not be charged any VAT in Estonia.

 VAT registration in 2021 in Estonia can be used for the intra-community imports and exports and the procedure does not imply additional steps.

 Even if it is best to register an Estonian company for VAT alongside the incorporation procedure, those who want to wait until later in 2021 to obtain their VAT numbers, can do that without any problem.

 Once of the most important advantages of Estonia VAT registration completed on a voluntary basis is the possibility of obtaining an EORI number easier.
 As an EU member state, Estonia has adhered to the Economic Operators Registration Identification system and trading operations (both import and export activities) must be completed based on EORI numbers with EU customs authorities.

-Estonian companies engaged in customs operations without having VAT numbers must first register for VAT and then for the EORI system.
+At the level of 2021, Estonian companies engaged in customs operations without having VAT numbers must first register for VAT and then for the EORI system.
 This is a mandatory requirement, as the EORI number is partially made from the company’s VAT number.

 our company formation specialists in Estonia